-- Pathways at Levels 4/6/7
+- Pathways and qualification levels at Levels 4/6/7

-- How far training and roles can be seen as generic or context specific?
+- How far training and roles can be seen as generic or context specific

 - Scope and limitations on careers roles